SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 As always `cds watch` has noticed the change.

-12. Return to the browser window where the service is stil shown and press **refresh** in the browser.
+12. Return to the browser window where the service is still shown and press **refresh** in the browser.
 It will now show values for **Risks**

 ![risksdata](../ex1/images/01_01_0100.png)